fredgibbs/fredgibbs.github.io/courses/archives-algorithms/index.md

 ## General Workload
 Most of the work is this: You will read usually two to three articles or book chapters per week (averaging about 40 pages total).
-You'll occasionally post one reading or lecture response (~250 words) per week and usually one entry in your learning journal (~700 words) covering the set of readings for the week.
+You'll occasionally post one reading response (~250 words) per week and usually one slightly longer reflection (~700 words) that will tie together the readings for the week.

 For both kinds of responses, I sometimes provide a few guiding questions, but these entries are pretty freeform.
 The only requirement is that you show your familiarity with the readings and your reaction to them---whatever it is.
 Just read carefully enough that you have some kind of reaction.
 Sometimes you'll focus on the articles separately; other times you'll be asked to synthesize them and talk about them as a group.
 The questions will be abstract and hypothetical and invite you to draw your own conclusions from the readings.